How to Paint a Wooden Glider. Use the HomeRight Finish Max Sprayer to easily paint your wooden glider to make it look like new again!

-When my kids were babies we had a wooden glider rocking chair and ottoman in their rooms so I could rock them and nurse.
-It was one of my favorite places to sit with them with they were tiny.
+When my kids were babies, we had a wooden glider rocking chair and ottoman in their rooms so I could rock and nurse them.
+It was one of my favorite places to sit with them when they were tiny.

 How to Paint a Wooden Glider